uthcode/learntosolveit/source/python.rst

 specific order as specified by the Handler attribute.

-In order to setup a password for your apache based site, in the /var/www/.htaccess file specify the username as password as senthil:senthil
+In order to setup a password for your apache based site, in the /var/www/.htaccess file specify the username and password as senthil:senthil

 Some clients support the no_proxy environment variable that specifies a set of domains for which the proxy should not be consulted; the contents is a